 When the automatic discovery for a request using Binary Remoting (Thrift) protocol is enabled, AppDynamics automatically identifies all the transactions and names them using the following format:

-Binary Remoting (Thrift) entry points are enabled by default, but if you are not seeing them in the Tier Flow Map, you should ensure they have been enabled as follows.
+Binary Remoting (Thrift) entry points are enabled by default, but if you are not seeing them in the Tier Flow Map, verify that they have been enabled in the Java automatic transaction detection rule.
+For more information, see Transaction Detection Rules.

 When enabled, you can see Thrift calls from calling tiers to the Cassandra database in the List View of the Tier Dashboard.
 Since the transactions using the Thrift protocol are POJO-based, they appear as POJO in the Type column.